sajeebce/lms/COURSE_MANAGEMENT_FEATURE_SPEC.md

 ### 7.2 Student Course Player

-- Layout is split into **sidebar (curriculum)** and **main content (lesson player)**.
+- Layout is split into **sidebar (curriculum)** and **main content (player)**.
+- Top bar shows:
+  - Course title.
-- Top bar shows course title and a **Progress indicator** (e.g., `Progress: 45%` + progress bar).
+  - A **Progress indicator** (e.g., `Progress: 45%` + progress bar).
+  - Optional "Back to My Courses" link/button.

+#### 7.2.1 Sidebar – Chapters, Lessons, Activities

-- Sidebar features:
+- Sidebar label: **"Curriculum"**.
-  - List of topics with expand/collapse.
-  - Within each topic, lessons/activities with icons and status states:
+- Groups items by **Chapter** (the same chapters defined in the Course Builder):
+  - Each chapter row shows title and a small completion chip (e.g., `3 / 7 items`)
+  - Chapters can expand/collapse to show inner items.
+- Inside each chapter:
+  - Lessons and activities appear in the same order as in the builder.
+  - Each item shows:
+    - Icon + small type pill: `Video`, `PDF`, `Text`, `Exam`, `Practice`, `Assignment`, `Offline`.
+    - Title and an optional small duration/marks chip (e.g., `12 min`, `30 marks`).
+    - Status indicator:
       - `✅` Completed.
-    - `▶️` In progress / available.
+      - `▶️` Available / in progress.
-    - `🔒` Locked.
-- Main content area (for a lesson):
+      - `🔒` Locked (hover tooltip shows reason – not yet released, or prerequisites not met).
+  - For **Online MCQ Exams**, sidebar may additionally show a small chip like `1 attempt left` or `Graded`.
+  - For **Practice MCQ Quizzes**, a chip like `Practice` helps distinguish from graded exams.

+#### 7.2.2 Main Content – Lessons (Text / PDF / Video)

+- When a **Video lesson** is selected:
-  - For video lessons: a video player with controls (play/pause, next/previous, volume, settings, fullscreen).
+  - Main area shows a unified video player UI (play/pause, seek, volume, settings, fullscreen).
+  - Under the hood the source may be YouTube, Vimeo, VdoCipher, Google Drive, or locally uploaded video, but the player controls stay consistent for students.
+  - Below the player:
-  - Lesson title and duration.
+    - Lesson title and (if set) duration.
-  - Lesson description/body content.
+    - Short description and body content (notes, summary, links).
+- When a **Text lesson** is selected:
+  - Main area shows the rich text content with headings, images, lists, and inline math if supported.
+  - Optional estimated reading time can be shown near the title.
+- When a **PDF / Document lesson** is selected:
+  - Main area shows a **document viewer** with page thumbnails/controls, zoom, and scroll.
+  - A subtle watermark (name / student code / timestamp) is overlaid.
+  - If the teacher enabled "Allow download", a `Download` button appears; otherwise only view mode is available.

+#### 7.2.3 Main Content – Activities (Exam / Practice / Others)

+- When an **Online MCQ Exam** item is opened:
+  - The player uses the exam layout defined in 5.4.2:
+    - Top bar with breadcrumb, exam title, and `Time left` countdown plus **Submit**.
+    - Instructions banner with total marks, negative marking, and attempt rules.
+    - Question list with numbered cards and options.
+    - Right-side **Question Navigation** panel with status legend.
+  - On submit, students see either:
+    - Score only, or
+    - Detailed review with correct answers, depending on teacher settings.
+- When a **Practice MCQ Quiz** item is opened:
+  - The player uses the practice layout defined in 5.4.3:
+    - Top bar with chapter/quiz title, **"Finish practice"** button, and `Time passed` (count-up).
+    - Live score chips (`Total`, `Correct`, `Wrong`).
+    - Per-question **"Show answer & solution"** actions with explanation panels.
+  - Practice attempts typically do not affect formal grades but can still count towards course completion rules.
+- When an **Assignment / Homework** item is opened:
+  - Shows title, instructions, due date/time, and maximum marks.
+  - If submissions are enabled:
+    - Upload area for files and/or text answer box.
+    - Status text: `Not submitted`, `Submitted`, or `Graded` with score.
+- When an **Offline Exam** item is opened:
+  - Shows exam details and any attached question paper or instructions.
+  - May show a `Marks recorded` chip once the teacher enters scores.

+#### 7.2.4 Navigation & Progress Behaviour

+- Below the main content, navigation buttons:
-  - Navigation buttons: **"Previous Lesson"**, **"Mark Complete"**, **"Next"**.
+  - **"Previous"**, **"Mark Complete"**, **"Next"**.
-  - Attachments section with file links and **"Download"** actions; for protected document lessons, students instead see a dedicated viewer (with watermark) unless the teacher has explicitly allowed downloads.
+  - For graded exams, **Mark Complete** is automatic on successful submission.
+- Completion rules:
+  - Each item has a `Required for completion` flag configured in the builder.
+  - Required lessons/activities must be marked complete or submitted/passed for overall course completion.
+  - Optional items can still be opened but do not block certificate eligibility.
+- Progress updates:
+  - When a lesson or activity is completed, the sidebar status updates instantly and the top progress bar recalculates.
+  - For video lessons, there is room in the design for an optional auto-complete rule (e.g., mark complete when 90% watched), but exact percentage logic can be tuned later.
-- Behaviour:
+- Locked behaviour:
-  - Completing lessons updates the **progress percentage**.
-  - When all required lessons/activities are completed and certificate is enabled, the course can mark the student as **Completed** and expose the certificate download/link.
+  - Clicking a locked item shows an inline message instead of a hard error page:
+    - Example: "Available on 20 Aug, 10:00 AM" or "Complete previous chapter to unlock this exam".
+  - This keeps the player feeling guided rather than broken.

 ---